projectacrn/acrn-hypervisor/doc/tutorials/using_agl_as_uos.rst

       $ sync

    .. note::
-      Follow the instructions in :ref:`getting-started-apl-nuc`,
+      Follow the instructions in :ref:`kbl-nuc-sdc`,
       the ``linux-iot-lts2018`` kernels and modules will be installed by default after adding the bundle ``kernel-iot-lts2018``.
       Here the version of modules is ``4.19.0-27.iot-lts2018``.